 - Although more likely to develop in fair-skinned individuals, squamous cell carcinoma may occur in dark-skinned people, especially at sites of preexisting inflammatory conditions or burns.
 Signs that may indicate the presence of squamous cell carcinoma include scaly red patches, elevated growth with a central depression, wart-like growths, nodules and open sores.
 All of these types of lesions may develop a crusted surface or bleed.

-- Is a serious form of skin cancer of melanocytes, the cells that produce dark protective pigment called melanin.
+- Malignant Melanoma is a serious form of skin cancer of melanocytes, the cells that produce dark protective pigment called melanin.

 - Individual lesions may appear as a dark brown, black or multi-colored growth with irregular borders that can become crusted and bleed.